I will not stand by watching parents fail and children suffer

 As I moved into early childhood education, I quickly saw the same outdated parenting tools still in use.
 Kids weren’t learning; they were resisting.
 I was using the very same methods that didn’t work for me.
 That’s when I knew I had to find a better way—both for myself and for the parents and children I worked with.

-I set out on a mission to help adults communicate better with kids.
+I set out on a mission to help adults communicate better with kids, as a parenting coach.
 I dove into the work of Dr. Daniel Siegel, known for his Hand Model of the Brain, and John Bowlby and Mary Ainsworth for their incredible work on attachment theory (which is different from attachment parenting).
 As I dug deeper into my own journey, I was able to heal my inner child and even reached a point where I truly forgave my mom for not realizing the hurt she caused.
 Doing that hard work gave me so much hope and fueled my passion to figure out how to consistently build connection with kids instead of walls.

 Soon, I was approached by parents with the same question: “How did you get them to do that?”
 One particular moment stands out—a child was struggling to put their shoes on and leave the classroom.
 After working with them, they calmly followed directions.
 Soon after, I kept hearing that same question from different parents, and I began asking myself, “How am I doing this?
 Is there a pattern?”
 It was through reflecting on these moments that I discovered the pattern, and from there, the C.L.E.A.R.
 Method was born.
 It wasn’t magic!
 It was just a thoughtful approach to connection, communication, and practice that worked.